 -BIKE IT OR HIKE IT-

-The New Milford River Trail follows the Housatonic River corridor in the town of New Milford.
-Currently the southern section of the trail is off-road, while the northern section follows a low traffic dirt packed road up to Gaylordsville.
+The New Milford River Trail currently consists of two sections.
+The Northern Section is off-road and follows the Housatonic River corridor in the town of New Milford.
+You can extend your trip north along River Road (low traffic dirt packed road) up to Gaylordsville.
+The Southern Section travels alongside the Housatonic River through Young's Field.
 For more information visit; NEW MILFORD RIVER TRAIL .

 Starting from Boardman Road parking lot; Head past the gate into Saga Meadows Park along an old paved road.
 Cross over the RR tracks where the trail surface changes to hard packed gravel.
 The trail travels between the Housatonic River and RR tracks for a bit before pulling away from both and traveling alongside a meadow.
 Take a sharp left into a Pine forest at 0.6 miles.
 Follow the signs.
 You'll hang a right with views of the river below and pass by a small pond.

 Note; A spur trail takes you alongside the pond which has a dock and benches.

 Hang a left at the next intersection following the "bike trail" sign.
 Continue straight at the next intersection up a slight knoll.
 At your next intersection continue straight past the gate to the River Road parking lot.
 Sign board here.
 If you head out the dirt road you'll come to River Road after 1.3 miles.

 Note; You can head left on-road along hard packed dirt & gravel River Road (low traffic) to extend your ride.
 It travels between the river and RR tracks, is wooded and isolated.
 After 2.9 miles the road becomes more residential and turns into Riverview Rd before coming to Route 7 in Gaylordsville after 3.6 miles.

 BEFORE YOU SET OUT BE SURE TO READ THE